Kaushika-Anandh/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

 A multilayer perceptron is a neural network connecting multiple layers in a directed graph, which means that the signal path through the nodes only goes one way.
 Each node, apart from the input nodes, has a nonlinear activation function.
 An MLP uses backpropagation as a supervised learning technique.
 MLP is widely used for solving problems that require supervised learning as well as research into computational neuroscience and parallel distributed processing.
 Applications include speech recognition, image recognition and machine translation.

-MLP has the following features:
+### MLP has the following features:

-Ø  Adjusts the synaptic weights based on Error Correction Rule
+-  Adjusts the synaptic weights based on Error Correction Rule

-Ø  Adopts LMS
+-  Adopts LMS

-Ø  possess Backpropagation algorithm for recurrent propagation of error
+-  possess Backpropagation algorithm for recurrent propagation of error

-Ø  Consists of two passes
+-  Consists of two passes

   	(i)Feed Forward pass
 	(ii)Backward pass

-Ø  Learning process –backpropagation
+-  Learning process –backpropagation

-Ø  Computationally efficient method
+-  Computationally efficient method

 ![image 10](https://user-images.githubusercontent.com/112920679/198804559-5b28cbc4-d8f4-4074-804b-2ebc82d9eb4a.jpg)

-3 Distinctive Characteristics of MLP:
+### 3 Distinctive Characteristics of MLP:

-Ø  Each neuron in network includes a non-linear activation function
+-  Each neuron in network includes a non-linear activation function

 ![image](https://user-images.githubusercontent.com/112920679/198814300-0e5fccdf-d3ea-4fa0-b053-98ca3a7b0800.png)

-Ø  Contains one or more hidden layers with hidden neurons
+-  Contains one or more hidden layers with hidden neurons

-Ø  Network exhibits high degree of connectivity determined by the synapses of the network
+-  Network exhibits high degree of connectivity determined by the synapses of the network

-3 Signals involved in MLP are:
+### Signals involved in MLP are:

- Functional Signal
+#### Functional Signal

 *input signal